-If more passengers can access the North's airports by road and rail within a one to two-hour catchment area, then more airlines are likely to recognise the benefits of opening new European and Intercontinental services from the North's airports.
+If more passengers can access the North's airports by rail and road within a one to two-hour catchment area, then more airlines are likely to recognise the benefits of opening new European and Intercontinental services from the North's airports.
 This drives an increasingly competitive market whilst providing more choice and opportunity for passengers.

-- \Rightarrow Developed scheme priorities influencing future road and rail programmes, focusing on improved surface access to airports and ports in the North: and - \Rightarrow Secured partner support for our international connectivity agenda and the Strategic Transport Plan.
+- ⇒ Developed scheme priorities influencing future road and rail programmes, focusing on improved surface access to airports and ports in the North; and - ⇒ Secured partner support for our international connectivity agenda and the Strategic Transport Plan.